chriszhuang10/chriszhuang10.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate Electrical and Computer Engineering and Mathematics student at the University of Texas at Austin.
-I am interested in applications of machine learning for neuroimaging.
+I am a first year PhD student in computer science at Purdue University.
+I am fortuante enough to be advised by Ruqi Zhang.
+I completed my undergrate education at the University of Texas at Austin in Computer Science and Mathematics.
+My research interests are in the areas of machine learning applications and explanability.